Free Walking Tour Berlin

 The Rise of the Berlin Wall

-In the aftermath of World War II, Germany was divided into four occupation zones controlled by the victorious Allied powers: the United States, the Soviet Union, Great Britain, and France.
-The city of Berlin, located deep within the Soviet zone, was similarly split into east and west sectors.
+In the aftermath of World War II, Germany was divided into four occupation zones controlled by the victorious Allied powers: such countries as the United States of America, Soviet Union, Great Britain and France.
+Similarly for Berlin, which is located inside the Soviet zone of occupation was divided into east and west zones.

-The Physical and Symbolic Features of the Berlin Wall
+The Actual and Theoretical Attributes of Berlin Wall

-The Berlin Wall spanned approximately 155 kilometers, encircling West Berlin and cutting off its inhabitants from East Germany.
+The construction of the wall stretched about 155km around West Berlin and separated citizens of this region from East Germany.
 It consisted of several components:

 Concrete Wall: